-We’re here to help you plan a trip for the memory books.
-We offer customized itinerary planning, step-on guides, reservation assistance, digital images, Familiarization tours and more—all at no charge!
+We’re here to help you plan a trip for the memory books!
+We offer customized itinerary planning, step-on guides, reservation assistance, digital images, familiarization tours and more.

-Marquette Country is fast becoming the destination of choice for visitors wanting to have it all in one spot.
+Marquette County is the destination of choice for visitors wanting to have it all in one spot.
 Marquette has every type of recreation available for any season.
 Our Arts & Culture and Museums tell the story of our mining history and our diverse restaurants are enough to entice visitors into our historic downtowns and commercial districts.
 WE HAVE IT ALL!

 The city of Marquette was recently named one of the Top Ten Distinctive Destinations by the National Tust for Historic Preservation and has received numerous awards for its quality of life including being named one of the Top 10 Winter Family Getaways, Top 10 Great Places for Retired Winter Sports Nuts, Top 10 Places to Live and Ride , and Top 10 for Hunting & Fishing in Outdoor Life Magazine.
-Marquette is also home to Northern Michigan University and is one of two Olympic Education Training Centers in the United States.
+Marquette is also home to Northern Michigan University and is one of 16 Olympic Training Sites.

-If you are a hiker or shutterbug, enjoy the view from Gobbler’s Knob or watch the sunset from the Black Rocks Point.
+If you are a hiker or shutterbug, enjoy the view from Thomas Rock Scenic Overlook or watch the sunset from Black Rocks Point.
 Bring your camera and get a few pictures of our local wildlife.

 Ishpeming‘s history is rooted in the discovery of Iron Ore in the 1840’s.
 In 1846, an Indian named Madji-Gesick led explorer, Philo Everett, to a shining mountain.
 What Everett found was a mountain of ore measuring 180 feet high and 1,000 feet wide.
 This historic spot was named Jasper Knob–known today as the World’s Largest Gemstone.
 Up until 1862, this area was referred to as The Lake Superior Location, but the settlers saw it fit to give the City an official name.
 Translating the Chippewa Indian name for “on the summit”, the settlers gave the name of Ishpeming to the newly formed City.
 The name proved to be fitting for a City that is situated upon the dividing ridge between the waters of Lake Superior and Lake Michigan and 850 feet above Lake Superior.